Rest&Bind Pose (Rig to Any Pose)

 Create Bind Pose

 - Locate the Rig Modify Tools

-- Make sure that Convert Meshes and Also Avastar Meshes are both enabled
+- Make sure that Apply Pose to Mesh and Also Avastar Meshes are both enabled

 Now we are almost ready to go.